Abyloon/Powershell-Scripts/AD Creation/README.md

 # Ad Creation Script

-This repository contains a Python-based script for automating the creation of ads.
+This repository contains a Powershell-based script for automating the creation of ads.
 The script allows users to input key information and outputs a well-structured ad in a specific format.
 The main goal is to streamline the ad creation process by providing a user-friendly and efficient tool.

 ## Features
-- Allows users to input the following ad details:
-  - Ad title
-  - Description
-  - Pricing information
-  - Contact information
-- Outputs a structured ad ready for posting
-- Can be customized to include more fields as required

 ## Installation